fridayhack/fridayhack.github.io/index.md

 ### Where?

-For Fall Semester 2016 we will meet in our new maker-space Smith Hall 210!
+For Spring Semester 2018 we will meet in our new maker-space the Evans Hall iSuites!
 Every Friday afternoon (roughly 2-5), but you're under no obligation to be there on time or to stay the whole time.
 When changes happen we'll update this page with new details.
-Also there is a [GroupMe Channel where we can stay in contact.](https://groupme.com/join_group/17823241/nO0dGH)
+Also there is a [Slack Channel where we can stay in contact.](https://udcoe.slack.com/signup)

 ### Structure?